jaygoldman/harmony-mobile/docs/ios-port.md

 Your information about iOS is out of date.
 The current release of iOS is 26.0.1.
 The current release of XCode is Version 26.0.1 (17A400).
 The current version of Swift is 6.2.
 The installed version of Swift is Apple Swift version 6.2 (swiftlang-6.2.0.19.9 clang-1700.3.19.1).
 We're targeting iOS 26 for the release and can leverage all the latest iOS features in the build.
 Read this page if you require more information on current releases: https://developer.apple.com/documentation/ios-ipados-release-notes.

+The deploy target is iOS26 and the Swift Language Target = 6.0.

 ## Naming note

 Earlier versions of the app were called Harmony.
 The app is correctly called "Conductor".
 Make sure all references to names refer to Conductor.
 Harmony is the AI in Conductor and the name of the first tab in the app.